Candlelight Ranch relies on a large and committed volunteer base to keep the ranch beautiful and deliver our programs.

 Military Family Day Chef: Do you love providing delicious meals to large groups?
 We need a group or individual who can provide the preparation, serving and clean-up of lunch for up to 50 people on Military Family Days this shift runs from 11am-1:30pm on Military Family Days and all food is paid for by Candlelight Ranch.

 Zipline Facilitator: Candlelight Ranch has 3 zip lines, come and get trained on the operation of our Zipline Course, these volunteers receive a specialized training in order to masterly operate zipline equipment as well as send and catch participants – come help our children & families spread their wings!
-Training held: May 26 & 27 (email [email protected] for more info)
+(To learn more about our zipline course training, please contact [email protected].)

 Certified High Ropes Belayer: Our ranch holds a 40-foot-High Ropes tower that is need of certified belayers to assist with the operations of the course.